 BIK is an initiative of the Embassy of Ireland in Kenya and was launched in December 2013 during the visit of former Minister of State for Trade and Development Joe Costello.
 Prior to that, a group of Irish business people had formed a more informal network that met to discuss some of the bottlenecks for doing business in Kenya and to identify areas of common interest and concern.
 This served as the basis of BIK.

 Today, we meet regularly and provide an online community for members to connect with opportunities and queries.
 BIK membership is open to Kenyan, Irish and international business people whose work promotes trade between the two countries.
 Learn more about the benefits of membership here.

 BIK is led by a steering committee, co-chaired by the Irish Ambassador and an elected committee member.
 The committee comprises a further six volunteers who are experts in their fields of business and are voted in by the BIK membership.
-Meet the current steering committee and read about their backgrounds below.
+Scroll down to meet the current steering committee.

 Business Ireland Kenya will act as a conduit to other networks, service providers and linkages to potential local business partners for new Irish entrants to the Kenya market.

 We also strive to enhance the facilitation of mutually beneficial relationships with other Kenyan and Irish entities promoting Irish interests in Kenya and between Kenya and Ireland, such as the office of the Irish Embassy, Enterprise Ireland, the Kenya Irish Society, Inter Nations, civil society and faith based organisations and institutions and to promote linkages to Irish business networks in other African countries – such as the Business Ireland South Africa (BISA), Tanzania and other regions.

 1. To allow Irish persons doing or wishing to start business in Kenya to have a focal support organisation to call upon.